 Unlike other BASICs, BASIC XL does not care whether you use upper or lower case letters when you enter your programs.
 This alone makes programs more readable.
 However, BASIC XL does even more.
+It will However, BASIC XL does even more.
 It will automatically prompt you with line numbers or renumber an entire program at your request.
-Also, the LIST command has a program formatter built in, so your programs are easier to follow, no matter how complex or involved they are.
+Also, the LIST command has a program formatter built in, so your programs are easier to follow, no matter how complex or involved they are involved they are.